o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

 The O3DE GitHub repo uses the Git Large File Storage (LFS) system for storing large binary files.
 The following instructions will prepare your PC to authenticate and download these files automatically when you clone, fetch, or pull from the repo.

-**To configure for Git LFS:**
+**To configure for Git LFS**

-1. Verify **Git LFS** is available on your PC.
+1. Verify that **Git LFS** is available on your PC.

     ```cmd
     git lfs install
     ```

-1. Verify you have a **credential manager** setup for Git.
+1. Verify that you have a **credential manager** setup for Git.
 Recent versions of Git install a credential manager to store your credentials so that you don't have to enter them for every request.

     ```cmd
     git config credential.helper